 from John Burdett's Bangkok 8:

 See, I'm a child of the sixties.
 A black man in those far-off days had to make a decision early on in life: sport, religion, jazz or crime..."
-(150-151)
+(150-151)and another:

 There will be a massive shift of power from West to East in the middle of the twenty-first century, caused not by war or economics but by a subtle alteration of consciousness.
 The new age of biotechnology will require a highly developed intuition which operates outside of logic, and anyway the internal destruction of Western society will have reached such a pass that most of your resources will be concentrated on managing loonies.
 There will be TV news pictures of people fleeing from supermarkets and pressing their hands to their heads, unable to take the banality anymore.
 The peoples of Southeast Asia, who have never been poisoned by logical thought, will find themselves in the driver's seat.
 It will be like old times, if your time line stretches back a few thousand years.
 (153)